Why Inference in Large Models Becomes Decomposable After Training: Inference-System Reorganization

-From an implementation perspective, the operation $Y=PX$ requires only $n$ component-wise assignment (reindexing) operations.
-The permutation $P$ specifies the correspondence between source and target indices, and thus essentially defines a reordering of vector components.
+From an implementation perspective, computing $Y=PX$ requires only $n$ assignment operations (i.e., position shifts of vector components).
+The permutation $P$ specifies the positional correspondence between vector components before and after reassignment, and therefore essentially defines a reordering of vector indices.
+In fact, even if the vector $X$ is reordered in place according to $P$ without introducing additional storage, the algorithmic complexity remains $O(n)$.
+Consequently, the complexity of computing $PWP^T$ is $O(2n)$.
+By contrast, if the operation $Y=PX$ is implemented using a permutation matrix, the complexity becomes $O(n^3)$, and an additional $n\times n$ storage is required to store the permutation matrix $P$, whereas the actual storage cost of permutation $P$ is only $2\times n$.

-Formally,~\eqref{EQ:arrangement} resembles an indexing mechanism in database systems.
-While database indices usually represent one-to-many mappings between non-primary and primary keys and have a broader semantic scope, both share a common feature: they are finite functions that can be defined at the application level and used as operators.
+Formally, the permutation $P$ in (\ref{EQ:arrangement}) is analogous to an index in database systems.
+However, while database indices typically map between non-primary keys and primary keys and thus have broader meanings, both share a common feature: they are finite functions that can be defined at the application level and used as operators.

-We adopt the convention that $P$ in~\eqref{EQ:arrangement} denotes a \emph{row permutation} (row-order transformation), acting on matrices and column vectors, while $P^{\top}$ denotes the corresponding \emph{column permutation} acting on matrices and row vectors.
-The inverse permutation $P^{-1}$ satisfies $P(P^{-1})=(P^{-1})P=I_n$:
+In this paper, we define $P$ in (\ref{EQ:arrangement}) as a row permutation (row-order transformation permutation) acting on matrices and column vectors, while $P^T$ is a column permutation (column-order transformation permutation) acting on matrices and row vectors. $P^{-1}$ denotes the inverse permutation of $P$, satisfying $P(P^{-1})=(P^{-1})P=I_n$.